Chess4Cuber/RISE-Decode/README.md

  * Changes made to make the FTC SDK synchronous (significant change!)
     - waitOneFullHardwareCycle() and waitForNextHardwareCycle() are no longer needed and have been deprecated.
-    - runOpMode() (for a LinearOpMode) is now decoupled from the system's hardware read/write thread.
+    - runOpMode() (for a LinearOpMode) is now decoupled from the system's org.firstinspires.ftc.baseCode.hardware read/write thread.
-    - loop() (for an OpMode) is now decoupled from the system's hardware read/write thread.
+    - loop() (for an OpMode) is now decoupled from the system's org.firstinspires.ftc.baseCode.hardware read/write thread.
     - Methods are synchronous.
     - For example, if you call setMode(DcMotorController.RunMode.RESET_ENCODERS) for a motor, the encoder is guaranteed to be reset when the method call is complete.
     - For legacy module (NXT compatible), user no longer has to toggle between read and write modes when reading from or writing to a legacy device.